ZorbakScape/JagexLauncherBypass/README.md

 # JagexLauncherBypass
 cmd files to switch out the runelite for a third party client

+Run first devious to appdata and to switch between runelite and devious run the switch file

 Devious and Meteor are the ones currently availble however Devious is what ive worked on the most currently

 Devious to runelite appdata